MarcW1g/PathfinderPlayground/README.md

 # Pathfinder - Swift Playground

-This playground was created as a submission for the WWDC19 scholarships.
+This Swift Playground was created as part of my submission for the WWDC19 scholarships.

-The playground makes use of the Dijkstra and A* algorithm to find a way through a maze.
+The playground contains code that makes use of the Dijkstra and A* algorithms to plan a path through a maze.

+---
+## How to run?
+Open this playground with XCode 10.2 or higher.
+To view the resulting program, open the `Assistant Editor`.

+---
+**Status: Accepted 🎉**